PromptGuard: Soft Prompt-Guided Unsafe Content Moderation for Text-to-Image Models

 \subsection{Overview}

-In this section, we introduce the design of \method.
-The goal of \method is to identify a soft prompt suffix $P_*$ to append to the original prompt.
-This soft prompt should achieve two key objectives: (1) moderate harmful semantics while preserving safe content in malicious input prompts, effectively transforming potentially harmful content into a safer version; and (2) maintain the model’s fidelity in generating content from benign input prompts.
-However, directly identifying an effective prompt suffix at the token level is challenging due to the discrete nature of the text space.
-Inspired by prompt-tuning techniques in LLMs~\cite{prompt-tuning,prefix-tuning} and the demonstrated effectiveness of prompt-driven safety in LLMs~\cite{prompt-driven-llm}, we propose to optimize the soft prompt in the token embedding space, which operates within a continuous domain.
+In this section, we introduce the design of \method, which aims to optimize a soft prompt suffix $P_*$ that is appended to user inputs for NSFW content moderation.
+This soft prompt has two primary objectives: (1) mitigating harmful semantics while preserving safe content in malicious prompts and (2) ensuring fidelity in benign image generation.
+Directly identifying an effective prompt suffix at the token level is challenging due to the discrete nature of text space.
+To overcome this, we optimize the soft prompt in the token embedding space, leveraging techniques from prompt tuning \cite{prompt-tuning,prefix-tuning} and prompt-driven safety mechanisms in LLMs \cite{prompt-driven-llm}, operating within a continuous domain.

-To address the first objective, we design the soft prompt to distinguish between unsafe and safe elements within the input, moderating only the unsafe parts while preserving the safe content.
-Leveraging contrastive learning, we construct data pairs for each malicious input: one image representing the original harmful content as negative data, and a safer version of the image as positive data.
-Our goal is to steer the model's output away from the harmful version while aligning closely with the safe version.
-To achieve the second objective, we aim to prevent excessive alteration of benign input prompts during soft prompt optimization.
-To achieve this, we employ adversarial training, incorporating benign data into the training dataset to ensure the resulting prompt preserves the quality of benign image generation.
+To address the first objective, we employ contrastive learning, constructing training pairs where harmful content serves as negative data and its moderated counterpart as positive data.
+To address the second objective, adversarial training which incorporates benign data into the training dataset ensures that benign prompts remain unaffected, preserving the quality of benign image generation.

-To achieve universal moderation of unsafe content across multiple NSFW categories, a single embedding vector may struggle to effectively capture the features required to distinguish and moderate the various types of unsafe content.
-Therefore, we adopt a divide-and-conquer approach.
-Specifically, we categorize unsafe content into four types: sexual, violent, political, and disturbing, following the classification framework established in previous works~\cite{unsafe-diffusion,pang2024towards}.
-We then train a separate safe token embedding for each unsafe category.
-These four safe token embeddings are subsequently combined and appended to the end of the original input prompt, allowing us to focus on one unsafe category at a time during training. \Cref{fig:fig2} illustrates our approach for individually optimizing the soft prompt embedding using the carefully prepared training data.